 Before joining Croner-i, Julia was at PwC for 17 years where she had experience of audit, accounting and structuring advice, technical helplines, reviews of listed financial statements and due diligence.
 With knowledge across company law, UK GAAP and IFRS, her specialist areas include real estate and infrastructure.

-Helen MacNeill has worked in a variety of audit-related roles in BDO LLP and as a freelance technical author for Implementing GAAS.
-At Croner-i she is responsible for Private Company Audit System (PCAS) and other audit programmes, ensuring that technical changes are processed in real-time.
+Helen MacNeill FCA has worked in a variety of audit-related roles in BDO LLP and as a freelance technical author for Implementing GAAS.
+At Croner-i she is responsible for Navigate Audit including the Private Company Audit System (PCAS), ensuring that technical changes are processed promptly and comprehensively.

 In her technical writing role at Croner-i, Rachel Farris focuses on disclosure checklists (ICADC) and practice management products such as ELT.

 Starting her career in Deloitte’s audit department, she has followed a diverse path that has included working in the tax departments of Deloitte in the UK and PwC in New Zealand, giving her a real breadth of experience and expertise.
 Before joining Croner-i, Rachel worked in the accounting consulting team of PwC New Zealand, advising on a wide range of technical accounting issues under IFRS, specialising particularly in assets, share-based payments and not-for-profit entities.